 Do not eat, drink or smoke when using the product.
 Always observe good personal hygiene measures, such as washing after handling the material and before eating, drinking, and/or smoking.
 Routinely wash work clothing and protective equipment to remove contaminants.
 Determine the composition and quantity of fumes and gases to which workers are exposed by taking an air sample from inside the welder's helmet if worn or in the worker's breathing zone.
 Improve ventilation if exposures are not below limits.
 See ANSI/AWS F1.1, F1.2, F1.3 and F1.5, available from the American Welding Society, www.aws.org.
-Avoid contact with eyes.
+Do not get in eyes.
 Observe good industrial hygiene practices.
-Do not handle until all safety precautions have been read and understood.
-Obtain special instructions before use.